wmakley/wmakley.github.io/_drafts/the-problem-with-service-objects-part-3.md

 date: "2019-03-20"
 categories: rails
 ---
-In the [previous post][previous], we went over various ActiveRecord solutions to orchestrating multiple models, and why they all fail to please.
+In the previous post, we went over various ActiveRecord solutions to orchestrating multiple models, and why they all fail to please.
 In this post I will show how and why we arrive at service objects.

 ## What is a web application?